 How much is the mortgage going to cost me?New home Mortgage Advisers receive a fee from the lender they place your mortgage with.
 This has no impact on what you pay for a mortgage.
 Some advisers may charge a fee for their service, while others offer fee free advice.

 When sorting your mortgage, you should find out exactly what you’ll need to pay and when.
 This includes upfront costs like your deposit, stamp duty, valuation and legal fees.
-You’ll need to recognise your ongoing payments too, including your monthly mortgage and Equity Loan repayment fees.
+You’ll need to recognise your ongoing payments too, including your monthly mortgage payments.

 A lot goes into buying a home, and a Mortgage Adviser can help make the process go as smoothly as possible – but if you’d like further guidance, take a look at our home buying guide.